redux-net-un-contendor-de-estado-para-aplicaciones-net

 public class DecrementAction : IAction { }

-The necessary Reducer is also defined, which defines the next state based on the current state and the received action.
-In this example, simply the new state is to increment/decrement the variable, respectively.
+The necessary Reducer is also defined, which determines the next state based on the current state and the received action.
+In this example, the new state simply increments/decrements the variable, respectively.

 public static class CounterReducer